Jasmina-Pandit/json-search-cli/README.md

 ----

 ####
-The program uses the below library for command-line implementation
-    github.com/mitchellh/cli v1.1.2
-The search is performed using GO reflection library to search by struct field names.
+The program uses a cli library for command-line implementation - github.com/mitchellh/cli v1.1.2 The search is performed using GO reflection library to search by struct field names.
-The dependent libraries are vendored and checked in the repository Search keys are case insensitive also underscores are ignored, e.g id, ID, _id are treated the same.
+The dependent libraries are vendored and checked into the repository.
+Search keys are case insensitive also underscores are ignored, e.g id, ID, _id are treated the same.